Greetings, and welcome to the Shorecrest Upper School.

 (GSI) track, where they focus on global affairs; or delve into The Center for Medical Sciences

-(GSI), where they take courses on global affairs, connect with visiting scholars, and attend a dinner series with the Tampa Bay Council of Foreign Relations.
-Each March, students and faculty use Service Week to help make a difference in other communities of need.
-There are over 20 programs where students can put empathy into action, from as far afield as Cusco, Peru, to the local Pinellas County chapter of Habitat for Humanity.
+for applied anatomical and medical knowledge.
+Each March, students and faculty use Service Week to help make a difference in communities of need.
+There are over 20 programs where students can put empathy into action, from as far afield as Peru to the local Pinellas County chapter of Habitat for Humanity.